bcgsc/ntLink/README.md

-paf			If True, outputs read to contig mappings in PAF-like format [False] overlap			If True, runs extra step to attempt to identify and trim overlapping joined sequences [True] sensitive	        If True, runs mapping in sensitive mode [False]
+paf			If True, outputs read to contig mappings in PAF-like format [False] overlap			If True, runs extra step to attempt to identify and trim overlapping joined sequences [True] sensitive	        If True, runs mapping in sensitive mode [False] soft_mask		If True, gaps are filled with lowercase bases [False]

 Note:
 	- Ensure all assembly and read files are in the current working directory, making soft links if necessary